-In Canada, there are different financial reporting frameworks for different types of Canadian entities.
-Generally Accepted Accounting Principles (GAAP) is a common term used to refer to a financial reporting framework which are the accounting principles that are generally accepted in a jurisdiction.
-National Instrument 52-107 Accounting and Auditing Principles prescribes, among other things, acceptable accounting principles, such as International Financial Reporting Standards (IFRS).
+In Canada, there are different financial reporting frameworks for different types of entities.
+Generally Accepted Accounting Principles ("GAAP") is a common term used to refer to a financial reporting framework that comprises the accounting principles that are generally accepted in a jurisdiction.
+National Instrument 52-107 Accounting and Auditing Principles

 The application of accounting principles often requires specific accounting policies.
-Accounting policies encompass all accounting policies applied in preparing and presenting financial statements, not just those which are presented in the notes to the financial statements.
+Accounting policies encompass all accounting policies applied in preparing and presenting financial statements, not just those which are disclosed in the notes to the financial statements.